Prague beer scene

 Cross the zebra crossing (from the back of the tram heading out of town walk

-to the end of the platform then turn right across Zenklova) and the brewpub
+to the rear end of the platform then turn right across Zenklova) and the brewpub

 is a short distance down Bulovka on your right.
 It's a lot easer than